A month-by-month account of Year One in the life of a travel blogger who quit his day job to travel and write full time.

 2015 has been a transitional year at Backroad Planet!

-It marked the end of my 35-year tenure as a public school teacher, and the beginning of full-time devotion to my new career as a travel writer.
+It marked my exit from a 35-year career as a public school teacher, and my entrance into the life of a travel blogger.
 Although we launched Backroad Planet in September 2013, it always played second fiddle to my school district responsibilities.
 I retired on June 5, the last day of school, and building Backroad Planet has been the focus of my attention ever since.

 In many ways, growth the past year has been gradual.
 In other ways the increase has been exponential!